Castilho00/automation-java-GDE/README.md

 1º Clone this repository to some folder using the following command at Git bash: git clone git@github.com:Castilho00/automation-java-ODE.git

+2º Copy the Chrome Driver from the path "src/drive" to the local disk "C:\"

-2º Open the code in any IDE
+3º Open the code in any IDE

-3º Compile and run the code
+4º Compile and run the code

-4º After the process has been finished, open the file explorer in the same folder you cloned the code and open the .csv file.
+5º After the process has been finished, open the file explorer in the same folder you cloned the code and open the .csv file.

-5º The file will contain the values obtained from the current day
+6º The file will contain the values obtained from the current day

 ## Technologies used: